 Skip to main content

-The UK is fuelling this destruction of nature at home and abroad through our production and consumption, pushing against environmental limits the planet cannot exceed if future generations are to have sufficient resources to thrive.
+The UK is fuelling the destruction of nature at home and abroad through our production and consumption, pushing against environmental limits the planet cannot exceed if future generations are to have sufficient resources to thrive.

 The report proposes reduction targets for ten key drivers of environmental impact and outlines the actions we need to take to achieve them.